Cameron Esposito: Personal life

 Esposito is openly lesbian and was married to fellow stand-up comedian River Butcher from 2015 to 2018.
 Butcher and Esposito collaborated on multiple projects, including the Put Your Hands Together stand-up show, the podcast Wham!
 Bam!
 Pow!, and the TV show Take My Wife.

-On April 29, 2021, Esposito came out on Twitter and Instagram as genderfluid, stating that she uses both she and they pronouns.

-On June 8, 2021, Esposito announced via Twitter that she had married editor Katy Nishimoto.
+In April 2021, Esposito came out on Twitter and Instagram as genderfluid, stating that she uses both she and they pronouns.
+In June 2021, Esposito announced via Twitter that she had married Katy Nishimoto, an editor for Dial Press.
+In August 2025, Esposito revealed via Instagram that they were expecting their first child.